mischah/michael-kuehnel.de/_posts/2018-03-22-helpers-and-tips-for-npm-run-scripts.md

 category: Tooling
 tags: "Tooling, npm scripts, helpers, cli, tips, watch"
 image: ""
 excerpt: "The purpose of this blog post is not to introduce using npm as a build tool.
 There are lots of good articles about the »what« and »why«.
-I like to present some hidden gems to improve your setup instead."
+I like to present some hidden gems to potentially improve your setup instead."
 disqusIdentifier: 2018-03-22-helpers-and-tips-for-npm-run-scripts
 ---